Skip to main content

 But they didn’t.

-“There came a point where I knew I couldn’t go on in the relationship if it was going to continue as it had been… with all the lies and hiding from one another.
+“There came a point where I knew I couldn’t go on in the relationship if it were going to continue as it had been… with all the lies and hiding from one another.
 Mark and I eventually ended up talking about everything.
 Through a lot of tears, he shared with me how he felt trapped by and ashamed of his addiction.
-He desperately desired freedom, in addition to a strong marriage with me, but didn’t know what to do to get those things,” she explained.
+He desperately desired freedom and a strong marriage with me but didn’t know how to get those things,” she explained.

 “The conversation was so, so difficult, but in hearing Mark share honestly for what seemed like the first time, I felt like I could finally distinguish between him and his porn problem.
 He was not porn, nor porn him.
 And, so I chose to stand by his side to fight through it instead of giving up.”

-While Mark and Rebecca’s big conversation occurred about one year into their marriage, it would take another three years for Mark’s porn struggle to end completely.
-Even though it was difficult, Rebecca stayed committed through every counseling session, every setback, and every other difficult conversation the couple would have regarding the struggle.
+While Mark and Rebecca’s extensive conversation occurred about one year into their marriage, it would take another three years for Mark’s porn struggle to end ultimately.
+Even though it was tough, Rebecca stayed committed.
+She endured every counseling session, setback, and difficult conversation about the struggle.

 Together, brick by brick, they dismantled the walls that porn had built around Mark’s heart and mind.

-As of today, Mark has been free for over three years and shares a healthy, love-filled, pornless marriage with Rebecca—and he attributes much of his freedom to his wife and her willingness to walk every step of the journey with him.
+Mark has been free from porn for over three years.
+He shares a healthy, love-filled marriage with Rebecca.
+He credits much of his freedom to her willingness to support him every step of the way.

 Stephanie and John’s journey with porn

-We also caught up with Stephanie, wife to John—the other guy we mentioned in this article—who shared with us about her commitment to her husband in the midst of his fight with porn.
+We also caught up with Stephanie, wife to John—the other guy we mentioned in this article—who shared with us about her commitment to her husband in his fight with porn.

 “It took until the middle of our dating relationship before John finally opened up about his porn struggle,” Stephanie said.
-“Honestly, the thought of being in a relationship with someone who was addicted to porn really scared me, but I realized being addicted to porn was scary for him too… it was as if a riptide had swept him up and he was stuck, drowning out at sea.
+“Honestly, the thought of being in a relationship with someone who was addicted to porn scared me.
+But I realized being addicted to porn was scary for him too… it was as if a riptide had swept him up, and he was stuck, drowning out at sea.
 There’s this stigma that all men who look at porn are dirty and disgusting.
-When John and I talked though, I could see that that wasn’t the case with him; there was a lot of hurt and shame, but also a deep desire to be free.”
+When John and I talked, though, I could see that that wasn’t the case with him.
+There was a lot of hurt and shame but also a deep desire to be free.”

 Now, everything isn’t exactly perfect with John and Stephanie’s relationship.
 As John shared in our earlier conversation with him, “…the stuff I saw in porn is different from what I experience sexually with my wife, which sometimes makes that part of our relationship more difficult.”

-Related: This Husband And Wife Both Struggled With Porn, Here’s How They Finally Quit For Good
+Related: This Couple Struggled with Porn, Here’s How They Both Finally Quit for Good

-This struggle makes sense, seeing as porn is filled with performers who are Photoshopped, surgically enhanced, and airbrushed to perfection in both photos and videos.
+This struggle makes sense because porn fills its content with performers who undergo Photoshop, surgical enhancements, and airbrushing for perfection.
 Porn creates and fuels unrealistic sexual expectations, and unrealistic expectations affect relationships.

-Regardless, in the midst of the repercussions of John’s fight against porn, Stephanie has stayed fully committed.
+Regardless, amid the repercussions of John’s fight against porn, Stephanie has stayed fully committed.

-As John put it, “With Stephanie, I am fully known and fully loved and that gives me all the strength in the world to take a stand.”
+John said, “With Stephanie, I am fully known and loved, which gives me all the strength in the world to take a stand.”

 Love on, fight on

-If you are struggling with porn, or are the partner of someone who is, we encourage you to find support and lean in—whether that be your friends, family, and significant other.
+If you are struggling with porn or are the partner of someone who is, we encourage you to find support and lean in.

-Of course, not every relationship will end up like Stephanie’s or Rebecca’s.
+Of course, not every relationship will end like Stephanie’s or Rebecca’s.
 Sometimes, love cannot and does not outlast a porn struggle, and that’s okay.
-But know that it is possible for love to triumph over porn, if both are willing.
+But know that love can triumph over porn if both are willing.
 If you know someone who’s struggling with porn, consider what it would mean to stand with them in their fight and offer encouragement.
-Let them know they are not alone, and they are worth love and support.
+Let them know they are not alone and worth love and support.

 Together, like Mark and Rebecca, and John and Stephanie, we can shine a light on how porn hurts, but love can heal.